 Coal is more abundant than gas and oil but is a major contributor to greenhouse gas concentrations.
 The development of carbon capture technology is seen as critical to its continued use as an economically efficient fuel source.

-Fig. 2 The last lump of coal mined at Coppice Colliery, near Heanor, Derbyshire, in late August 1966.
-Photo Credit – MuBu Miner collection.
+Commemorative lump of coal, the last coal mined at Coppice Colliery, near Heanor, Derbyshire, in late August 1966.
+Photo Credit – David Amos collection

 Do you know your Doubles from your phurnacite?
 Display of different types of coal and solid fuel at the Bilsthorpe Heritage Museum, Nottinghamshire.
 Photo Credit – David Amos

 Bestwood Coal and Iron Company 1930’s domestic coal promotion.
 Photo Credit: Bestwood WEH collection

 Bestwood Coal and Iron Company 1930’s coal sales advertisment.
 Photo Credit – Bestwood WEH collection

 Count the bags of coal in!
 The Coalman.
 Photo Credit – Coal Authority.

 Getting the coal in, Selston, Nottinghamshire in the late 1980’s.
 Photo Credit – David Amos collection